enola-dev/enola/docs/concepts/implementation.md

 ## Architecture

-The project is _"polyglot"_ (cool with using multiple programming languages).
+This project is _"polyglot"_ (cool with using multiple programming languages).

+Connectors written in https://www.emojicode.org are actively being worked on.

 We follow a _"[UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy)"_-inspired approach to modularity among the subsystems and within their code.